Coast Redwood

 Workability: Typically easy to work with hand tools or machinery, but planer tearout can occur on figured pieces with curly, wavy, or irregular grain.
 Glues and finishes well.

-Odor: Redwood has a distinct odor when being worked.
+Odor: Redwood has a distinct odor when being worked, though unlike cedar, this odor subsides after being worked.

-Allergies/Toxicity: Although severe reactions are quite uncommon, Redwood has been reported as a sensitizer.
+Allergies/Toxicity: Although severe reactions are quite uncommon, coast redwood has been reported as a sensitizer.
 Usually most common reactions simply include eye, skin, and respiratory irritation, as well as asthma-like symptoms.
 See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.

 Pricing/Availability: Should be in the mid to upper price range as a construction lumber, though clear and/or figured woodworking lumber is likely to be much more expensive.